-The road will not be widened, works will be undertaken on the existing road footprint.
-The section of Noro Roads subject to the improvements proposed in SIRAP2 are publicly gazetted roads under the SIG Roads Act.
-Works will only take place on gazetted roads.
+The bridge approaches will not be widened, works will be undertaken on the existing road footprint.
+The section of roads subject to the improvements proposed in SIRAP2 are publicly gazetted roads under the SIG Roads Act.
+Works will only take place on gazetted roads with the exception of bypass roads during construction for which the Contractor shall be allowed to enter into agreement(s) with affected landowners for the temporary use of their lands.